 10 Ways to Stretch Your Tank of Gas

-If you’re like a huge chunk of Americans planning to travel over the next few months, there are 10 things you can do before you hit the road that will help you stretch a tank of gas and every little bit of stretching helps, doesn’t it?
+If you’re like the millions of Americans who are planning to pack up the car and the kids and hit the open road within the next couple of months, there are 10 things you can do before traveling that will help you stretch a tank of gas and with gas prices as high again as they are, every little bit of stretching helps, doesn’t it?

 Check Your Air Filter

-I’m so guilty of not doing this, but did you know that if you’ve got a clogged air filter, you’re forcing your engine to gasp for air?
-That’s a really bad thing and it means you’re probably running on more gas and less air.
-The solution is simple- replace your air filter.
+I’m totally guilty of not doing this, but did you know that if you’ve got a clogged air filter, you’re forcing your engine to gasp for air?
+Yeah, that’s bad.
+What’s worse is that it means you’re probably running on more gas and less air.
+So what’s the solution?
+Replace your air filter.

 Get Your Oil Changed

-I remember when I was a teen and my dad gave me a case of gas for Christmas.
+I remember when I was a teen and my dad gave me a case of oil for Christmas.
 True story.
-My dad was right when he said that dirty oil cuts back on engine efficiency, and if it’s been a while since you had yours changed, you might want to get on it and then make sure you get it changed on schedule.
+I was so furious, but my dad was right when he said that dirty oil means the engine isn’t running as efficient as it could be.
+If it’s been a while since you had your oil changed, make sure you get it done and then continue to do it regularly.

 Check Your Fan Belt

-Did you know that if your fan belt is too tight, your engine will work too hard?
-So how do you know if your belt is too tight?
-It should give a little when you apply pressure with your finger- if it doesn’t you can stop by a garage and ask them to do it for you (it should only take a minute).
+Here’s something that a lot of people don’t know- if your fan belt is too tight, your engine will work too hard.
+But how do you know if your belt is too tight?
+When you apply pressure to it with your finger, it should give a little.
+If it doesn’t, stop by a local garage and ask them to do it for you (it should only take a minute).

 Replace Your Spark Plugs